Fixed Wireless Subscriber Insights

 So, what did we find?

-- Average fixed wireless internet subscriber uses a little over 3 Mb/ s of data (during peak times)
+- The average fixed wireless internet subscriber uses a little over 3 Mb/s of data (during peak times)

 - Considering the 95th percentile (as averages can be misleading), we can see that subscriber download throughput during peak times is 10.4 Mbps vs 10.9 Mbps during other times.